Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 'Minerva, despite the fact that I'm in my nineties I do still …' Albus stopped suddenly, wondering where he was going with that sentence.

-Fortuitously Minerva chose this moment to speak up, in a resigned tone of voice, 'It took him a long time to woo me, he was gorgeous, intelligent, romantic, and all the other women were jealous.
-I felt lucky, I felt loved, but I think the only reason he was with me was for the challenge of 'winning' the ice queen,' Minerva sighed.
+Fortuitously Minerva chose this moment to speak up, in a resigned tone of voice, 'It took him a long time to woo me, he was gorgeous, and all the other girls were jealous.
+I felt lucky, but I think the only reason he was with me was for the challenge of 'winning' the ice queen,' Minerva sighed.
 'I'm sorry for ranting at you like that Albus, but men and me, relationships and me, they just don't work.'

 'He was a bastard,' said Albus shortly, startling Minerva, who didn't expect the stately Headmaster to swear.
 'Unfortunately there are some men in the world who are like that, as such I would advise you to steer clear of Professor Sendar who has a reputation…'